unitedstates/congressional-record/README.md

 Use parse.py and a date in yyyy-mm-dd format or look for a date range with the beginning date directly followed by a slash and the end date yyyy-mm-dd/yyyy-mm-dd.

 The output shortened in the following example.
-The parsed records would appear in the folder named /congressional-record/source/2014/CREC-2014-01-27/__parsed/
+In this example, he parsed xml records would appear in the folder named /congressional-record/source/2014/CREC-2014-01-27/__parsed/

 ```
 $ ./parse.py 2014-01-30